 This might seem like a lot, but a few WordPress websites can exhaust it in a blink of an eye.
 In contrast, some providers cap you at 300,000, or even 500,000, files.

 InMotion Hosting receives a few complaints about being forced to upgrade.
 Then again, so do all providers.
 Still, knowing the actual plan limits would allow for better planning.

 In essence, InMotion Hosting is a fantastic choice if you’d like a compact site for the American market.
-If you’re looking for the best shared hosting for a huge, demanding site, though, you’re probably better off with a provider like A2 Hosting.
+If you’re looking for shared hosting for a huge, demanding site, though, you’re probably better off with a provider like A2 Hosting.

 Both Linux and Windows-based hosting